macdevopsyvr/macdevopsyvr.github.io/speakers/index.md

   <div class="responsive">
     <h4>Tim Sutton</h4>
     <p class="lead">
-    Jenkins, and automation workflows: how to set up portable automation bots for repetitious tasks,</br>
+    Jenkins, and automation workflows: how to set up portable automation bots for repetitious tasks.</br>
       Tim Sutton is a Mac sysadmin at Concordia University in Montreal.
-He also maintains a several open-source tools for Mac sysadmins. http://macops.ca.
+He also maintains a several open-source tools for Mac sysadmins.
+Check out his blog: <a href="http://macops.ca">macops.ca</a>
     </p>
   </div>
 </div>